damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

   ### **Open-source functional modelling environment**

-*The open-source software can use to draw the functional models through the representation by using the functional modeling language.*
+*The open-source software can be used to draw the functional models through the representation by using the functional modeling language.*

 ```
   - Papyrus